Last Looks: The Christmas Tree

 the Billy.
 I was so desiring Landman to come back that I've watched almost all of Goliath, Billy Bob Thornton's Amazon Prime Lawyer show, and one season Lou Diamond Phillips is in.

 Goliath, I remember watching that.
-My gosh.
+My gosh, it's fun.

+He's been really, really good.
 And by the way, Jim Downey in Chair Company is fantastic.

-And there's a Jim Downey documentary out as well.
-Which is called Downey Wrote That.
+And there's a Jim Downey documentary out as well, which is called Downey Wrote That.

 It's on Peacock.
-And there's a great interview with Letterman and Downey together on YouTube.
+And there's a great interview with Letterman and Downey

+together on YouTube.
 It's one of his YouTube interview shows, which he's doing.

 And it's great because Downey was the headwriter of Letterman for a little bit after he left SNL in the early days.
-So they are,

 they talk about bits that it was making me laugh so hard because it was just like the craziest Letterman bits, but it's the headwriter and Letterman talking about like bits that no one talks about.

 Really, really fun.
-One last show that I want to give some real love to because I think it's maybe my favorite show of the year so far.
+One last show that I want to give some real love to because I think it's maybe

-And that's Sterling Hard Joe's The Lowdown, the Ethan Hawk show that is set in Oklahoma, that is absolutely phenomenal.
-They're calling it like a Tulsa Noir, I think, or something like that.
+my favorite show of the year so far, and that's Sterling Hard Joe's The Lowdown, the Ethan Hawks show that is set in Oklahoma, that is absolutely phenomenal.

-And it's very much that.
 It is a very noir story that's being told with Ethan Hawk as the protagonist.

 And it is a funny, shaggy, detective-ish hangout show.
 The cast is incredible.